hardikm-5199/voicejournalv0/README.md

 # Voice Journal AI

+Note: This is a failed attempt :(

+keeping it here anyway

 An AI-powered voice journaling assistant built with AgentStack that helps you process and reflect on your daily thoughts and experiences.

 ## Features